-Standard work pants and work shirts are on the low end while particular products like FR shirts and pants are on the high end.
+Standard work pants and work shirts typically cost between $4-$6 per person per week, while particular products like FR shirts and pants involve a larger investment.
 Also – only getting shirts is cheaper than going with shirts and pants.

 How the Type of Uniform Affects Cost

 Your weekly uniform service cost could vary depending on your needs.
 We offer regular work clothes and specialty clothing like FR and high visibility.
 The more standard the attire, the cheaper the price.
 However, just because a style is more affordable, doesn’t mean it’s the right fit for your company.